Pope Pius VI: Early years

 Giovanni Angelo Braschi was born in Cesena on Christmas Day in 1717 as the eldest of eight children to Count Marco Aurelio Tommaso Braschi and Anna Teresa.
+His grandmother was Cornelia Zangari Bandi, an aristocrat known for the mysterious circumstances of her death.
 His uncle was Cardinal Giovanni Carlo Bandi.
 His nephew was Romoaldo Braschi-Onesti, the penultimate cardinal-nephew.

 Braschi was baptized in Cesena two days later on 27 December and was given the baptismal name of Angelo Onofrio Melchiorre Natale Giovanni Antonio.
 After completing his studies in the Jesuit college of Cesena and receiving his doctorate of both canon and civil law in 1734, Braschi continued his studies at the University of Ferrara.

 The priest

 Braschi became the private secretary of papal legate Cardinal Tommaso Ruffo, Bishop of Ostia and Velletri.
 Cardinal Ruffo took him as his conclavist at the 1740 papal conclave and when the latter became the Dean of the College of Cardinals in 1740, Braschi was appointed as his auditor, a post he held until 1753.

 Braschi's skill in the conduct of a mission to the court of Naples won him the esteem of Pope Benedict XIV.
 In 1753, following the death of Cardinal Ruffo, Benedict appointed Braschi one of his own secretaries.
 In 1755, the pope appointed him as a canon of St Peter's Basilica.

 In 1758, putting an end to an engagement to be married, Braschi was ordained to the priesthood.
 He was also appointed in 1758 Referendary of the Apostolic Signatura and held that position until the following year.
 He also became the auditor and secretary to Cardinal Carlo Rezzonico, the nephew of Pope Clement XIII.
 In 1766, Clement XIII appointed Braschi treasurer of the camera apostolica.